-- Hourly rates
+- No hourly rates

-- Court costs
+- No court costs

-- Litigation expenses
+- No litigation expenses

 Instead, our fees and costs are recovered only as a portion of any favorable settlement or judgment we ultimately obtain on your behalf.
-And if your case is not successful you pay zero.

-This is known as a contingent fee arrangement.
+This is known as a contingency fee.

-As part of our commitment to the long-term recovery and rebuilding effort, we are charging only the necessary attorneys’ fees percentage to our firm’s wildfire clients.
-We believe in returning you to financial security following this disaster and encourage you to inquire about this percentage at the outset of your case.
+As part of our commitment to the long-term recovery effort, we immediately reduced the attorneys’ fees percentage for all our firm’s wildfire clients.
+We believe in returning you to financial security following these disasters and encourage you to ask for details about our fees and costs during your initial consultation.

 In exchange for your loan, the lender will claim a lien against any money damages you ultimately recover in your case.
-While this may sound like a fair exchange, these companies often charge application and processing fees, compound interest rates, and other significant expenses that may leave you in a worse position than when your case began.
+While this may sound like a fair exchange, these companies often charge application and processing fees, compound interest rates, and other significant expenses that could leave you in a worse position than when your case began.
 The use of legal funding can also impact your eligibility for government assistance programs.